-Meal Plans Description Quarter Carte Blanche Premium 20 meals/week + \$115 munch money/term \$1,582 Carte Blanche+ \$15 20 meals/week + \$15 munch money/term 1,482 15 meals Premium 15 meals/week + \$125 munch money/term 1,496 15 meals+ \$25 15 meals/week + \$25 munch money/term 1,396 10 meals Premium 10 meals/week + \$135 munch money/term 1,270 10 meals+ \$35 10 meals/week + \$35 munch money/term 1,170 5 meals 5 meals/week + other benefits (available only to students residing in Living Learning Houses) 525 ^{}Munch Money for all meal plans will carry over from term to term.
+Meal Plans Description Quarter Carte Blanche Premium 20 meals/week + \$115 K Cash/term \$1,617 Carte Blanche+ \$15 20 meals/week + \$15 K Cash/term 1,517 15 meals Premium 15 meals/week + \$125 K Cash/term 1,529 15 meals+ \$25 15 meals/week + \$25 K Cash/term 1,429 10 meals Premium 10 meals/week + \$135 K Cash/term 1,298 10 meals+ \$35 10 meals/week + \$35 K Cash/term 1,198 50 meals+ \$100 50 meals/term + \$100 K Cash/term (available only to students residing in Living Learning Houses) 335 \Munch Money for all meal plans will carry over from term to term.
 However, any unused Munch Money at the end of the spring term will be forfeited.
 Students can change their board plans up to the Thursday of the 1st week each quarter.

-All first year, new transfer, and all international students will be required to have health insurance coverage.
+All students are required to have health insurance.
+All international students are required to purchase the Kalamazoo College health insurance plan.
 A normal course load at Kalamazoo College is three units.
 If a student takes two or four courses, the tuition cost remains the same.
 Of particular significance to those students participating in the study abroad program is the subsidy repayment that is required should they withdraw from the College.
 The Board of Trustees has designated \$1,300 as the amount that must be repaid to the College before a transcript may be released for those who consider transferring from the College after having participated in study abroad.
 This fee is payable at the time a transcript is requested and is refundable upon completion of the degree if the student remains at or returns to the college.
 (Further information regarding penalties for withdrawal from the study abroad program may be found in the "Center for International Programs" section of this catalog.)
 Entering students will pay a fee deposit of \$350 to reserve a place in the class; this also reserves space in a residence hall.
 It is credited against the bill for tuition and fees.
 New students will be notified of the due date for the fee when they are admitted to the College.
 All drafts and checks should be made payable to Kalamazoo College.
 Quarterly payments are due on or prior to the opening of each quarter.
 Bills not paid by the due date will be considered past due; students will be assessed a late charge of 1.5 percent per month on any past due balance.
 In addition, a registration hold will be placed on the student's account Monday of 6th week preventing registration for the following quarter.
 Lastly, the registration hold will become an administrative withdrawal from the college as of 5pm on the 1st day of the following quarter.
 The hold will be removed once the balance is paid or the student has made acceptable payments arrangements with the Student Accounts office.
 Transcripts cannot be released until all financial obligations are met.